cenviity/jj/docs/technical/architecture.md

 serving requests from multiple users.
 As a result, the library should avoid interacting directly with the user via the terminal or by other means; all input/output is handled by the CLI crate [^1].
-Since the library crate is meant to usable in a server, it also cannot read configuration from the user's home directory, or from user-specific environment variables.
+Since the library crate is meant to be usable in a server, it also cannot read configuration from the user's home directory, or from user-specific environment variables.

 [^1]: There are a few exceptions, such as for messages printed during automatic